ngkalaf/ngkalaf.github.io/index.md

 # [About Me](https://www.joshuaboston.com/aboutme/)

 <p align="justify">My name Joshua Boston, and I am an assistant professor in the Bowling Green State University political science department.
 My research focuses on American political institutions, with a strong emphasis on judicial politics.
 I have additional interests in questions that study separation of powers, the American presidency, and comparative courts.
 I earned my Ph.D. in political science at <a href="http://polisci.wustl.edu/" target="_blank">Washington University in St. Louis</a>.
-Previously, I attended the University at Buffalo (SUNY) where I earned an M.A. in political science and B.A. in legal studies (<i>summa cum laude</i>, ΦΒΚ).</p>
+Previously, I attended the University at Buffalo (SUNY) where I earned an M.A. in political science and B.A. in legal studies (<i>summa cum laude</i>, &Phi; ΦΒΚ).</p>

 # [Research Interests](https://www.joshuaboston.com/research/)